 They constantly carried out large scale manoeuvres to practise for their war role of an attack on the West.
 The British, American and French Missions were therefore in a unique position to observe the tactics, organisation and equipment of these Divisions and provide professional intelligence assessments on their effectiveness as well as give early warning on any hostile intent to mount an attack on the West.

-The Intelligence Staffs of HQ BAOR, the MOD and our Allies relied heavily on the intelligence from these Missions.
+The Intelligence Staffs of Headquarters British Army of the Rhine (HQ BAOR), the Ministry of Defence (MOD) and our Allies relied heavily on the intelligence from these Missions.
 In particular, the Mission was able to provide often unique close-up photography of the latest Soviet equipment from which Allied intelligence analysts could assess, for instance, the size of gun needed on the next British tank to defeat the Soviet tank or make a detailed assessment of the latest Soviet aircraft and therefore the threat it presented to Allied Forces.

 The Role of the Mission